safnazeez/NotesSpringBoot/README.md

-# Spring Boot Project Name
+# Notes Spring Boot API

 This is a Spring Boot project which is used to add text notes and images under folder.
 Folder can be public and private.